 Each value is backed up by three practical examples of what it means to live by these things — this is important, as it converts values from ‘lofty phrases’ into easily understood expectations.
 Our team regularly use the values to drive business decisions and to help inform policies and procedures within our business.

 We play an active role in our local community.
 We want to create a brighter future for our clients, our people, the local community and the environment that we work in.
-Due to Covid-19 we have had to pause our efforts, but we look forward to supporting our local community again when conditions allow.
 Our recent involvement has been as follows:

 As part of our Christmas activities we donated a sum of money to The Teapot Trust, a local charity based in Musselburgh.
-The Teapot Trust provides art therapy across the UK for children living with chronic conditions (and their families) https://www.teapot-trust.org/.
+The Teapot Trust provides art therapy across the UK for children living with chronic conditions (and their families).